 What are the symptoms of sciatica?

-- Lower back pain that radiates down your buttock and the back of one thigh
+- Lower back pain that radiates or spreads down your buttock and the back of one thigh

 - Pain that extends from your buttock down to your foot